top of page

 Both forms can cause problems if too much is taken.

+However, many of these areas are influenced by multiple nutrients and lifestyle factors - not B6 alone.
 Because high-dose B6 can cause nerve irritation, supplementation should only be used when there is a clear reason.

 However, evidence also shows: